AdrienneAEW/social-links-profile-main/README.md

 **Note: Delete this note and update the table of contents based on what sections you keep.**

 ## Overview
+Build a social links profile that includes hover and focus states for interactive elements.
+This is a beginner challenge a good opportunity to review the basics and practice with various CSS selectors, properties and values.

 ### The challenge
+Build out this social links profile and get it looking as close to the design as possible.
+Use any tools you like to help you complete the challenge.
+So if you've got something you'd like to practice, feel free to give it a go.

 Users should be able to: